About Hair loss conditions and treatments at Dermatology Associates of Atlanta

 Hair transplant surgery is a great solution to baldness: counteracting the progress of hair loss as it occurs.
 Hair transplant surgery is performed by natural follicular unit grafting.
 A single follicular unit consists of a bundle of 1-3 individual follicles and possibly 1-2 fine vellous hairs (which is fine hair that is usually invisible to the naked eye).
 These follicular units contain nerves, blood vessels, and layers of collagen.

 During hair transplant surgery, donor hair follicles are taken from an area of the scalp containing healthy hair.
 For some patients, the follicles are taken in the form of a very narrow strip during the follicular unit grafting (FUG) technique.
 In this method, we use specialized suturing techniques that allow hair to grow through the suture line, covering the scar.
-For other patients, we use NeoGraft®: an automated hair transplant device that uses controlled air pressure to slide out grafts without pulling or twisting during follicular unit extraction (FUE) with the most advanced technology available to remove the hair follicles with as little other tissue as possible.
+For other patients, we use follicular unit extraction (FUE) with the most advanced technology available to remove the hair follicles with as little other tissue as possible.
 Once follicles are taken, they are dissected and placed in tiny incisions in balding and thinning areas.
 Donor hair follicles are usually taken from the back or side of the head because hair from these areas is naturally resistant to hormone stimulated hair loss and will remain intact throughout a patient’s lifetime.